For children from birth to 3 1/2 years old

-The Early Intervention program is a voluntary program designed to provide support to families who have questions or concerns regarding their child’s development.
+Early Intervention is a voluntary program designed to provide support to families who have questions or concerns regarding their child’s development.

 Once eligibility for the program has been determined, Early Intervention Consultants may:

-- Visit with you at our office in St. Albert, your home or at a community playgroup that you are attending with your child.
-Frequency is determined by need and available resources.
+- Visit with you at our office in St. Albert, your home, or a community playgroup that you are attending with your child.
+Frequency of visits is determined by need and available resources.

 - Provide information on child development and offer strategies that will support your child’s development.

 - Facilitate referrals to other service providers as required.